lluukinha/frontend-battle/README.md

 # Frontend

-As i am a professional **VueJs** developer, i assume **React** and **Angular** projects would need some refactor from most experienced developers, but for this project i thought was simple enough to use the particulatities from each framework.
+As I am a professional **VueJs** developer, I assume **React** and **Angular** projects would need some refactor from most experienced developers, but for this project I thought was simple enough to use the particulatities from each framework.
 I was able to use Props, Emits, run initial method (mounted, ngInit, componentDidMount) and I used Axios on React and Vue to do HTTP Requests, in Angular, it was not needed because the framework delivers a very good HTTP service inside it.

 ##### Dont forget to do `npm install` in each one of them.